-A box plot is a way to show our data in the form of a graph to see how it is spread out.
-The spread of data is called data distribution.
+A box plot is one way to represent our data in the form of a graph to see how it is spread out.
+Data distribution is the spread of data.
 It uses just five important numbers to give you a quick look at the data.
 It’s good at pointing out any unusual values in your data.
-Throughout this blog, we’ll keep it simple and talk about what is a box plot, why it’s helpful, and how it can tell you important things about your information.
+Throughout this blog, we will keep it simple and talk about what is a box plot, why it is helpful, and how it can tell you important things about your information.

 Table Of Contents